 It is more complicated for SMEs because the level of awareness and their technical capacity are more limited.
 Here, we need project developers, mainly ESCOs, to play a key role.
 Projects such as the Investor Confidence Project, TrustEE and eQuad have been working with those intermediates to step up their role.

-eceee is organising Industrial Efficiency 2020 as a virtual event on September 14-17 since we are not sure when we will be able to meet together at one venue.
-The conference will explore current and emerging trends in industry, such as new business models, digitalisation, industry 4.0, the circular economy and resource efficiency, and discuss the significance of these trends for delivering decarbonisation.
+Next week, eceee is organising Industrial Efficiency 2020 as a virtual conference given the current situation with COVID-19.
+This year’s theme is on decarbonisation, as we all know we must accelerate.
+In six different panels the conference will explore current and emerging trends in industry, such as new business models, digitalisation, industry 4.0, the circular economy and resource efficiency, and discuss the significance of these trends for delivering decarbonisation.
 You can register here.
 Hopefully we will see you there.